GamesCreed

 Someone’s combat role and training role tend to align with each other.
 A Medic might also be a doctor, a Grenadier, or an Engineer.
 But this isn’t always the case, and it is possible to have odd combinations like Rifleman with Cook.
 Some others might have dual combat roles or dual-train roles.
 More jobs can be unlocked by leveling minimum stats, like intelligence or fitness.

-This makes it key to who to pick for a mission as stats and conditions are carried over between each Last Train Home’s gameplay section.
+This makes it key to whom to pick for a mission, as stats and conditions are carried over between each Last Train Home’s gameplay section.
 You don’t want a Scout to fall asleep because they were steering the train all night, nor would it be good if the only Doctor left was heavily injured and in no condition to heal others.
 This sometimes results in you taking a squad of junior personnel simply because they aren’t battered.

 Last Train Home’s combat missions are in an isometric view and are played in real-time with pause.
 This gives it a similar feeling to classic RPGs like Baldur’s Gate or Icewind Dale.
 A group of characters can be selected by dragging the mouse.
-One will be assigned as a leader, typically whoever was directly clicked on last.
+One will be assigned as a leader, typically whoever was clicked on last.
 This one character will interact with objects and collect loot while the others stay in position.

 Auto attacks are assigned with the right mouse button, and the leader’s skill can be accessed by pressing Z. This means the team needs to be constantly unselected and reselected so that the proper ability is displayed.
 Characters in a group can also be cycled through with the Tab key, though directly clicking on a portrait will fully disband the group.
 It would have been better if everyone’s skills were visible at the same time.